The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

 \textbf{Word Embedding}

-In a third approach to identifying the effect of the \#MeToo movement on the use of victim-blaming language, the development of the context in which the words ``victim'' and ``appellant''/``petitioner'' appear is assessed by means of Word2Vec, a neural network-based word embedding method.
-Word2Vec is a method for vectorizing words in such a way that each word vector of predefined length captures the context in which the represented word usually appears, and thereby its semantic and syntactic properties.
+In a third approach to identifying the effect of the \#MeToo movement on the use of victim-blaming language, the development of the context in which the words ``victim'' and ``appellant''/``petitioner'' appear is assessed by means of Word2Vec\footnote{Word2Vec is a method for vectorizing words in such a way that each word vector (of predefined length) captures the context in which the represented word usually appears, and thereby its semantic and syntactic properties.
 There are two approaches to learning the vector representation for each word in a text corpus.
 In the Common Bag of Words (CBOW) approach, the Word2Vec neural net takes context words (the words surrounding the unknown target word in a sentence) as input and returns probabilities for each word in the model vocabulary to appear in the given context.
 In the Skip-Gram approach, the neural network takes single words as inputs and predicts their context.
 In both approaches, the inputs are passed through a hidden layer that is constantly updated in order to optimize the returned prediction probabilities.
-Once the model is trained, the context vectors can be extracted from the hidden layer (\cite{Mikolovetal2013}).
+Once the model is trained, the context vectors can be extracted from the hidden layer (\cite{Mikolovetal2013}).}, a neural network-based word embedding method.
+The Word2Vec algorithm is trained for each calendar quarter and for sexual and personal crimes separately.
+In order to make the Word2Vec models comparable, they are aligned using Compass Aligned Distributional Embeddings (CADE).
+As suggested by \cite*{JatowtDuh2014}, I calculate the cosine similarity between the vectors of the first quarter of 2015 (for the words ``victim'' and ``appellant'') and those for each other quarter, both for the group of opinions on sexual offenses and the group of non-sexual offenses, in order to be able to assess the development of the word embedding vectors.